 There are several types of seller-financed mortgage that may apply.
-The commonality here is that in many aspects, they function like a traditional loan.
-Here’s a breakdown of what you might see.
+The commonality here is that in many aspects, they function like traditional financing.
+Here’s a breakdown of what you might see:

-- Properties owned free and clear: In the simplest scenario, the seller has completely paid off the home and the seller and buyer work out the terms of a down payment, final purchase price (when the loan will be paid off) and the interest-rate.
+- Properties owned free and clear: In the simplest scenario, the seller has completely paid off the home, and the seller and buyer work out the terms of a down payment, final purchase price (when the loan will be paid off) and interest rate.
 The seller pockets the entire amount of any repayments.

 - Junior mortgage: A seller can help finance the transaction by working out a junior mortgage, also called a second mortgage, with you.
 For example, a seller could cover the cost of a down payment that you would pay back to them separately from the primary mortgage financing the property.
 It’s important to note that many traditional lenders you get a mortgage through don’t allow these types of arrangements.

 The basic difference between a lease-option and a lease-purchase agreement is that, under a lease-purchase agreement, you’re required to buy the property at the end of the lease.
-There should be two concerns for the buyer here: One, you need to know that you really like the property and could see yourself living here permanently.
+There should be two concerns for the buyer here: First, you need to know that you really like the property, and that you could see yourself living there permanently.

 Second, you’ll want to have your financing lined up in advance of the lease expiration, so you’ll need to get your credit in order and be ready when the time comes.
 Make sure you’re aware of any consequences regarding what happens if you choose not to move forward with the purchase at the end of the lease.

-A land contract is just another term for a seller-financed mortgage, which was mentioned above.
-It can either be a straight contract where the property is owned free and clear or it can have a wraparound component if there’s an existing mortgage already in place.
+A land contract is just another term for a seller-financed mortgage, which we’ve mentioned above.
+It can either be a straight contract, where the property is owned free and clear, or it can have a wraparound component if there’s an existing mortgage already in place.

-One thing to note is that with most land contracts, you don’t get the title right away.
+It’s important to note that with most land contracts, you don’t get the title right away.
 Rather, the seller holds the legal title to the property, which is given to you once the seller is fully paid off.